 We also take weekly samples from throughout our water distribution system to check for bacteria and adequate chlorine levels.
 While the Washington State Department of Health requires us to take 150 samples per month, we routinely take more than 200.

-To learn more about your water, review our most recent Water Quality Report, also known as the Consumer Confidence Report, as well as this detailed water analysis from 2018.
+To learn more about your water, review our most recent Water Quality Report, also known as the Consumer Confidence Report, as well as this detailed water analysis from 2021.
+You can also click here to view reports from previous years.